 BUILDING ENTRANCES & ACCESS

-The primary entrance of every Building shall directly face either a Street, a Public Space, or Open Space that opens directly onto the Primary Street Frontage.
+The primary entrance of every Building shall directly face either a Street or a Public Open Space that opens directly onto the Primary Street Frontage.

 Buildings may have more than one entrance.

-Separate commercial spaces located on upper floors shall be accessible via a clearly visible, well-marked ground-level entrance directly from the public sidewalk or main Building lobby, if part of the same business as is located on the ground floor, may be internally accessible from the ground floor.
+Separate commercial spaces located on upper floors shall be accessible via a clearly visible, well-marked ground-level entrance directly from the public sidewalk or main Building lobby and, if part of the same business is located on the ground floor, may be internally accessible from the ground floor.

-Entrances accessible to the public shall be provided at intervals no greater than 50’, unless otherwise approved by the Permit Granting Authority.
+Entrances accessible to the public shall be provided at intervals no greater than 50’, unless otherwise approved by the Permitting Authority.

 The design of entrances shall promote cohesion with surrounding architectural character and promote accessibility by providing entrances that communicate how a Building may be entered from the sidewalk.
 Entrances shall use materials and/or colors consistent with other Façade elements.